tna76874/hdhweg-homeschooling-stack/README.md

 sudo ansible-playbook /root/hdhweg-homeschooling-stack/main.yml --tags startdockers
 ```

-If you want, you can start rocketchat, and mumble by entering the directorys in  `/srv/`.
+If you want, you can start rocketchat, and mumble by entering the directorys in  `/srv/` and either just start the application by `docker-compose up` or initally setup the application by `./install.sh`.

-### To-Do

-- [ ] adding a simple mailserver to the stack
-- [ ] restructure the mumble setup
-- [ ] set up an interactive configuration script for the environment
-- [ ] ...